 Our Psychotherapy Clinicians specializes in the evaluation and treatment of children, adolescents, and adults.
 Contact any of our therapists by calling our offices at (608) 346-8315.

-Her core belief in providing treatment is that every child, adolescent, and adult has the power within him or herself to find purposeful and peaceful living.
+Kari Bell MSEd, LPC, CSAC, CSIT, CSW, D-SAACP is the founder and owner of Beloit Psychotherapy.
+She believes that every child, adolescent, and adult has the power within themselves to find a purposeful and peaceful living.
 Through a strengths-based approach, she works to bring out the intended self while working towards releasing the maladaptive effects of trauma, depression, and anxiety.

 Melissa works primarily from a brief, solution-focused framework.
 She also has experience with Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Moral Reconation Therapy (MRT).
 She is a Nationally Accredited Veteran Service Officer, responsible for providing claims management, and aid to our nation’s military heroes and their dependents.

 Tige Pollard, LPC-IT obtained his Bachelor of Science in Social Work with a minor in Women Studies from UW-Whitewater in 2002.
 He obtained his Masters of Science degree in Counselor Education from the University of Wisconsin- Whitewater in 2016.
 Tige worked at UJIMA Counseling Services in Madison, WI where he was an Intake Specialist, group facilitator, and individual counselor for youth and adolescents.
-Tige works with children and adolescents focusing behavioral concerns and school improvement.
-Tige practices from a in Person-Centered approach.
+Tige works with children and adolescents focusing on behavioral concerns and school improvement.
+Tige practices from an In-Person Centered Approach.